tardis-dev/tardis-node/README.md

 - ### `tardisClient.replay(ReplayOptions)`

-  Replays data feed for given replay options as [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
+  Replays historical market data messages for given replay options.

-  Returns iterator of `{ localTimestamp: Date; message: object }` type.
+  Returns [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) of `{ localTimestamp: Date; message: object }` type.

-  - `localTimestamp` is a date when message has been received in ISO 8601 format with 100 nano second resolution.
+  - `localTimestamp` is a JS Date object specyfying when message has been received from the exchange real-time data feed.

   - `message` is and JSON object/array with exactly the same structure as provided by particular exchange.